api-platform/docs/client-generator/react.md

 import createBrowserHistory from 'history/createBrowserHistory';
 import { syncHistoryWithStore, routerReducer as routing } from 'react-router-redux'

-// Replace "foo" by the name of the resource type import foo from './reducers/foo/';
+// Replace "foo" with the name of the resource type import foo from './reducers/foo/';
 import fooRoutes from './routes/foo';